 FrameLayout.
 It's less prone to multiple layout passes, and in many

 cases removes the need to nest layouts.

 Containers other than

-RelativeLayout may also give rise to double taxation.
+RelativeLayout might also increase double taxation.
 For

-LinearLayoutview could result in a double layout-and-measure pass if you make it horizontal.
-A double layout-and-measure pass may also occur in a vertical orientation if you add
+LinearLayoutview can result in a double layout-and-measure pass if you make it horizontal.
+A double layout-and-measure pass might also occur in a vertical orientation if you add

 - It has a deep view hierarchy beneath it.